brianbraatz/brianbraatz.github.io/content/post/Articles/NEW/PySide and PyQt vs Other Python GUI Frameworks.md

 ### **Kivy: The Mobile-Friendly Framework**

-Kivy is focused on touch interfaces.\
+Kivy is focused on touch interfaces.  ala iPhone and Android.\
 However, humans on the interwebs seem to complain it has a steeper learning curve .

 **Use Kivy if:**